LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/census/README.md

 [Go back to Prep for Class 1](../../class1-prep#functions)
 # Exercise: Census

-Take a look at [census-0.c](./census-0.c), which is a program that acts (sort of) like a government census taker.
+In a file called [census-0.c](./census-0.c), we have written a program that acts (sort of) like a government census taker.
 It basically just prompts the user for some basic info, and then echoes that info back to the console:

 ```
 $ ./census-0